 The purported purpose of these forced ultrasound laws, which are based on a model bill authored by Americans United for Life, is to ensure that women make an informed choice about whether or not to get an abortion, to promote the woman’s physical and psychological health, and to protect a state’s interest in protecting life.
 In reality, however, these laws compel doctors to perform medically unnecessary procedures, raising the costs of abortion care, and imposing additional burdens on the free exercise of women’s rights.

 Mandatory ultrasound laws attempt to dissuade women from getting an abortion using emotional appeals and manipulation.
 However, the attempt is almost always unsuccessful: One study demonstrates that women who view an ultrasound image are not likely to change their mind about going through with the abortion.
+Another study shows that Texas’s law in particular is a burden on women and does not dissuade most women from getting an abortion.

-Many believe that mandatory ultrasound laws undermine a key provision of Planned Parenthood v.
+Mandatory ultrasound laws undermine a key provision of Planned Parenthood v.
 Casey, which prohibits regulations that pose an “undue burden” on a woman’s constitutional right under Roe v.
 Wade to choose an abortion.

 Forced ultrasound bills raise additional constitutional concerns.
 The “speech and display” requirements of the laws compel doctors to provide potentially unnecessary and medically irrelevant information, and may violate the First Amendment, which proscribes compelled speech in certain circumstances.
 Also, the laws may force women to undergo medical procedures to which they have not consented, thus violating their 14th Amendment due process rights.